bbauska/Anti-Project2025/anti.md

 office would rid the EPA of services and expertise in alternative dispute resolution, environmental conflict resolution, consensus-building, and collaborative problem solving for EJ communities.
 Consequences:

-●
-Increases household energy and health care costs.
+● Increases household energy and health care costs.
 Preventing the distribution of $2.7 billion in IRA funding to tackle environmental injustices, and more than $50 million in grant funding for community-based organizations, will undermine efforts to clean up pollution in communities and increase energy and health care costs.

-●
-Kills jobs.
+● Kills jobs.
 Dissolving this new national office would upend 5 EJ offices and 200 jobs in EPA headquarters across 10 regions that have been dedicated to solving national environmental challenges.

-●
-Increases pollution and worsens climate, environmental, and public health risks in communities.
-The plan stops the nearly $3 billion for environmental and climate justice grants supporting community-led air pollution monitoring and prevention, as well as
+● Increases pollution and worsens climate, environmental, and public health risks in communities.
+The plan stops the nearly $3 billion for environmental and climate justice grants supporting community-led air pollution monitoring and prevention, as well as efforts to protect communities from climate change and extreme weather, heat, and wildfires.

-97
-efforts to protect communities from climate change and extreme weather, heat, and wildfires.
-●
-Undermines EPA’s ability to safeguard human health and the environment, especially in communities with the highest levels of pollution and climate change threats.
+● Undermines EPA’s ability to safeguard human health and the environment, especially in communities with the highest levels of pollution and climate change threats.
 The plan prevents the OEJECR from coordinating and implementing environmental justice priorities and Justice40 across the agency, including reducing and cleaning up toxic pollution historically concentrated in communities of color and low-income areas.

-●
-Kneecaps enforcement of environmental regulations, community protections, and federal civil rights laws.
+● Kneecaps enforcement of environmental regulations, community protections, and federal civil rights laws.
 The plan would pull the plug on technical assistance for and coordination of environmental justice and civil rights priorities, deny communities the ability to raise environmental justice concerns with EPA, and undercut enforcement of federal civil rights laws.

-Reverse the Good Neighbor Program’s 2022 expansion beyond power plants The Good Neighbor Plan “secures significant reductions in ozone-forming emissions of nitrogen oxides from power plants and industrial facilities.”
+<h3>Reverse the Good Neighbor Program’s 2022 expansion beyond power plants</h3>
+The Good Neighbor Plan “secures significant reductions in ozone-forming emissions of nitrogen oxides from power plants and industrial facilities.”
 In the final rule, 20 states are covered for both fossil-fuel fired power plants and “other industrial stationary sources.”
 These “other industries” include basic chemical manufacturing, combustion engines in pipeline transportation of natural gas, kilns in cement production, boilers in iron and steel mills, and solid waste combustors and incinerators.

 Approximately 130 million Americans (40% of U.S. population) live within 50 km of non-power plant facilities, and the demographic make up of populations within 5-10 km is 6% higher for African Americans and 2-4% higher for people living in poverty.
 Reversing the inclusion of other industries would undo emissions reductions in the ozone season, annual nitrous oxide emissions, particulate matter, sulfur dioxide, and downwind pollution from industrial facilities, and prevent the reduction of legacy pollution in disadvantaged communities.

-Consequences:
-●
+<h3>Consequences:</h3>
-Increases healthcare costs.
+● Increases healthcare costs.
 Excluding other industries would reverse pollution compliance benefits of up to $15 billion by 2026, and prevent net benefits of up to $200 billion between 2023 and 2042.

-●
-Increases pollution and worsens environmental and public health risks to communities.
+● Increases pollution and worsens environmental and public health risks to communities.
 The plan would prevent a 15% reduction in industrial nitrogen oxide (NOx) emissions, increase NOx emissions by 45,000 tons from other covered industrial sources, increase annual sulfur dioxide emissions by 29,000 tons, annual fine particle emissions by 1,000 tons, and annual carbon dioxide emissions by 16 million metric tons.
 Exclusion of other industries would also decrease visibility in national and state parks and protection for sensitive ecosystems, coastal waters and estuaries, and forests.

-●
-Increases mortality and disease.
+● Increases mortality and disease.
 In 2026 alone, this proposal could cause 1,300 premature deaths, more than 2,300 hospital and emergency room visits, and increase asthma cases by 1.3 million.

-●
-Educational and economic impacts: the above increases in mortality and disease would cause an estimated 430,000 school absence days and 25,000 lost work days.
+● Educational and economic impacts: the above increases in mortality and disease would cause an estimated 430,000 school absence days and 25,000 lost work days.
 Project 2025 calls for “Eliminating the stand-alone Office of Enforcement and Compliance Assistance”

 The OECA is charged with formal and informal enforcement of national initiatives that address serious noncompliance to national environmental laws.
 OECA has issued emergency orders to plants, refineries, and other entities for water system lead violations, work safety crimes, sulfur dioxide emissions and oil releases, chemical plant pollution, and improper hazardous waste disposal.
 Eliminating the OECA as a stand-alone office would undermine its crucial oversight and accountability work on behalf of impacted communities.

-Consequences:
-●
+<h3>Consequences:</h3>
-Increases in consumer costs.
+● Increases in consumer costs.
 The plan would prevent the disbursement of $45 billion in non- federal dollars through EPA’s water infrastructure finance programs.

-98
-●
-Jobs killed.
+● Jobs killed.
 Past budget cuts have led to losses of 950 enforcement positions at EPA nationwide (30% of total OECA workforce), and eliminating OECA could undo the restoration of 200 of these positions in FY 2023.

-●
-Worsens climate change and local pollution.
+● Worsens climate change and local pollution.
 The plan would lead to a preventable 21% increase in ozone season emissions of nitrogen oxides from electric power generation, and a preventable release of 6 million metric tons of carbon dioxide equivalent without EPA pollution prevention grant funding, and worsen measured air quality by 10% in communities that don’t currently meet NAAQS.

-●
-Increases public health risks and environmental injustice in communities.
+● Increases public health risks and environmental injustice in communities.
 Eliminating OECA could cause 2,250 lung cancer deaths annually from unabated radon exposure, block technical assistance to 2,203 Tribal, small, rural, or underserved communities for drinking water and waste treatment improvements.
 It would also prevent an increase in inspections in areas of EJ concern to 45% in fiscal year 2022, 50% in FYs 2023 and 2024, and 55% in FYs 2025 and 2026, prevent the initiation of 45 proactive post-award civil rights compliance reviews, and would exacerbate discrimination issues in environmentally overburdened and underserved communities.

-Project 2025 details “Immediate and consistent rejection of all EPA Office of Research and Development [ORD] and science activities that have not been authorized by Congress” This measure would prohibit the use of scientific determinations to drive regulatory, enforcement, and legal decisions in the EPA and federal government.
+Project 2025 details “Immediate and consistent rejection of all EPA Office of Research and Development [ORD] and science activities that have not been authorized by Congress”

+This measure would prohibit the use of scientific determinations to drive regulatory, enforcement, and legal decisions in the EPA and federal government.
 Requiring the congressional review and authorization of ORD science activities—which span across 3 offices, 4 research centers, 6 research programs and countless partnerships across industries, academic institutions, trade associations, other agencies, state government and NGOs—would slow, if not completely hinder, the ORD’s ability to deliver accurate, relevant, science-based risk assessments to the American public.

-Consequences:
-●
+<h3>Consequences:</h3>

-Harms economic, scientific, and educational progress.
+● Harms economic, scientific, and educational progress.
 The plan would cut over $800 million for scientific research, technology, and education on the climate crisis and Earth’s natural systems.

-●
-Undercuts our nation’s ability to understand, prepare for, and build resilience to climate change and more extreme weather.
+● Undercuts our nation’s ability to understand, prepare for, and build resilience to climate change and more extreme weather.
 The plan would stymie scientific advancements in climate change adaptation including carbon storage, fish population conservation, and wildfire and health impact studies.
 It would also threaten community preparedness for extreme weather and potentially gut tools and models that forecast the ecological and mortality impacts of regional ozone concentrations and pollution.

 Threatens public health, safety, and the environment.
 The plan would halt or limit integrated efforts across the ORD to publicly release environmental and human health data, advance remediation and restoration of contaminated sites, support sustainable materials management, and waste recovery and reuse.

-Superfunds
+<h3>Superfunds</h3>
-CAP Analysis on Project 2025 and Superfund site cleanups Project 2025 would severely undermine the effective cleanup of toxic and hazardous sites to cut costs for industry at the expense of community health and safety.
+<h3>CAP Analysis on Project 2025 and Superfund site cleanups</h3>
+Project 2025 would severely undermine the effective cleanup of toxic and hazardous sites to cut costs for industry at the expense of community health and safety.

 The report recommends a new policy that would reduce the effectiveness of hazardous Superfund site cleanups, which are disproportionately located in or near communities of color and low-income areas.

-Consequences:
-●
+<h3>Consequences:</h3>
-This change would prioritize short-term cleanups to cut costs for polluters while increasing the risk of inadequate cleanups that threaten community health and safety at risk.
+● This change would prioritize short-term cleanups to cut costs for polluters while increasing the risk of inadequate cleanups that threaten community health and safety at risk.

-●
-The proposal would also weaken groundwater cleanup regulations and revisit the designation of PFAS chemicals–forever chemicals that pose serious human health risks including cancer, liver, thyroid and reproductive problems, low birthweight and increased risk of birth defects, among others–as “hazardous substances” under CERCLA.
+● The proposal would also weaken groundwater cleanup regulations and revisit the designation of PFAS chemicals–forever chemicals that pose serious human health risks including cancer, liver, thyroid and reproductive problems, low birthweight and increased risk of birth defects, among others–as “hazardous substances” under CERCLA.

-99
 Project 2025 would end EOP-led policies and procedures that the Administration alleges are “used to advance radical gender, racial, and equity initiatives” The proposal seeks to undo policies and whole-of-government efforts to tackle climate change and advance equity and justice through the Office of Science and Technology Policy (OSTP) and the Council on Environmental Quality (CEQ).
 It demands the end of EOP-led “policies and procedures that are used to advance radical gender, racial, and equity initiatives.”

-CAP Analysis on Project 2025 and ending Cumulative Impact Analysis More specifically, the plan calls for “banning the use of cumulative impact analysis” under the National Environmental Policy Act (NEPA) and seeks to “limit the scope for judicial review of agency NEPA analysis and judicial remedies.”
+<h3>CAP Analysis on Project 2025 and ending Cumulative Impact Analysis</h3>
+More specifically, the plan calls for “banning the use of cumulative impact analysis” under the National Environmental Policy Act (NEPA) and seeks to “limit the scope for judicial review of agency NEPA analysis and judicial remedies.”
 It also recommends “a new executive order to create a unified process for major infrastructure projects that includes giving project proponents more control of any regulatory clocks.”

-Consequences:
-●
+<h3>Consequences:</h3>

-Dismantling these critical EPA and NEPA protections would put polluters over people, giving industry an even stronger voice over the communities most affected by its actions.
+● Dismantling these critical EPA and NEPA protections would put polluters over people, giving industry an even stronger voice over the communities most affected by its actions.

-●
-On the whole, the plan’s myriad reactionary EOP proposals would have serious climate change impacts on communities throughout the US and the world.
+● On the whole, the plan’s myriad reactionary EOP proposals would have serious climate change impacts on communities throughout the US and the world.
 The policy changes would guarantee more pollution, more acute public health and climate threats, and greater economic insecurity in vulnerable communities.

-●
-Disadvantaged communities, including communities of color and low-income areas, already face disproportionate levels of pollution, public health threats, and climate change impacts on top of the many other harms stemming from economic and racial inequality.
+● Disadvantaged communities, including communities of color and low-income areas, already face disproportionate levels of pollution, public health threats, and climate change impacts on top of the many other harms stemming from economic and racial inequality.
 Undoing all efforts to address these inequities would rob many Americans of their fundamental right to breathe clean air, drink clean water, and live in a healthy and safe environment.

-Interior
-Drill everywhere
+<h3>Interior</h3>
+<h3>Drill everywhere</h3>
 The chapter’s overarching recommendation is a fossil fuel development free-for-all.
 Despite the fact that DOI manages our nation’s National Parks, Wildlife Refuges, National Monuments, and more, there is scant mention of land conservation.
 It argues that “no other initiative is as important for the DOI under a conservative President than the restoration of the department’s historic role managing the nation’s vast storehouse of hydrocarbons, much of which is yet to be discovered.”

 Despite its so-called “energy dominance” agenda, the proposal mentions renewable energy only once, in which it accuses Secretary Deb Haaland of “dramatically increas[ing] production of solar and wind energy” in order to undermine energy dominance.
 The plan also demands a near doubling of Willow project drilling in the Arctic: “Approve the 2020 Willow [Environmental Impact Statement] ... and expand approval from three to five drilling pads.”

 Consistent with this “drill everywhere” approach but contained within a separate chapter on the State Department, Project 2025 recommends increasing fossil fuel extraction and production across the entire Western Hemisphere, ostensibly to “reduce reliance on distant and manipulable sources of fossil fuels,” among other objectives.

 The plan’s push for more drilling throughout the Americas specifically urges more fossil fuel exploration and drilling in the Arctic, while offhandedly acknowledging that the oil and gas there will be more accessible due to the rising rate of melting ice caused by climate change.
 The proposal states, “The rate